StevePuma/React-ComposeSDK-Sample/README.md

-# Getting Started with Create React App
+# Getting Started with React-ComposeSDK-Sample

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

 In the project directory, you can run: